voiio/voiio.github.io/accounts.md

 We use Heroku Teams, please create an account on Heroku and ask your team lead to give you the necessary permissions.

+#### HireFire

+HireFire is used incombination with Heroku for load based auto-scaling.
+Please setup an account under voiio E-Mail address and enable 2FA.
+Only after completing both step can you be added to our HireFire organization.

 #### Sentry

 We use GitHub SSO to sign into Sentry.
 Simply go to https://sentry.io/voiio and login via GitHub.